cover.webp

 • Clean teeth help confidence.
 Good brushing helps teens feel better about their smile and their breath.

-Regular dental checkups at Premier Dentistry in Gresham also help us catch any problems early and keep treatment on track.
+Regular dental checkups also help us catch any problems early and keep treatment on track.
 Our team is here to support families and make sure every smile stays healthy during braces.

 The 8 Common Brushing Mistakes Teens Make (and How to Fix Them)